galilasmb/book-testing-cin/README.md

   link: /about/
 ```

-### Step 5: Adding a YouTube or Google Drive video
+### Step 5: Adding a YouTube video, Google Drive video or Google Forms

-1. Create a .md file for a post
+1. Create a .md file for a post or page
-2. In your file, add a youtubeId and/or driveId key(s) (You can find these id values inside the video url like `dhh9zcA6Xwk` from https://www.youtube.com/watch?v=dhh9zcA6Xwk)
+2. In your file configuration, add a youtubeId and/or driveId and/or formsId key(s)

 ```xml
 ---